exercism/v3/languages/python/exercises/concept/conditionals/.docs/after.md

 ```

-Here in first if statement the expression evaluvates to `True` therfore the statement associated with the if statment gets executed.
-In the next example the expression evaluvates to `False` and therfor the statement associated with it is not executed.
+Here in first `if` statement the expression evaluates to `True`.
+Therefore, the statement associated with the `if` statement gets executed.
+In the next example, the expression evaluates to `False`, and therefore the statement associated with it is not executed.

 ## The indentation and blocks